ngayulo/ngayulo.github.io/index.md

 <img class="profile-picture" src="/images/headshot22sq.jpg" width="200px"/>

-I currently work as a research analyst at Flatiron Institute, NYC, under the mentorship of [Dr. SueYeon Chung](https://sites.google.com/site/sueyeonchung/).
+I currently work as a research analyst at Flatiron Institute, NYC, under the supervision of [Dr. SueYeon Chung](https://sites.google.com/site/sueyeonchung/).
 I am a recent graduate from Macaulay Honors College at Hunter College CUNY and an aspiring PhD.
-I am generally interested in the intersection between artificial intelligence and computational neuroscience, particularly in the representation of information in complex systems.
+I am interested in the analysis of high dimensional data and structures, with applications in the theory and development of machine learning algorithms.

 ## News
 - March 3rd, 2024: I gave a talk at [Cosyne 2024](https://www.cosyne.org/) on the geometry of hierarchical categories in the monkey IT.
 Check it out [here](https://youtu.be/ccG6ctQpUZY?t=4201)!

 <p align="center">